Education is at the heart of everything we do at the Barnes.

 The Barnes values ongoing learning and offers a broad and supportive training program that helps our staff meet everyday challenges of the workplace and grow professionally.
 Opportunities for staff include employee-led committees—Core Values, Employee Appreciation, Wellness, Safety, Sustainability, and Learning Culture—and the Barnes Pathways Program, which supports internal promotion, career advancement, and networking for our frontline staff.

-We offer summer, spring, and fall internships in a variety of departments for undergraduate and graduate students.
+We offer summer internships in a variety of departments for undergraduate and graduate students.
 Our interns work with experts in their fields, gain valuable job experience, and engage in meaningful work.

 Apply online.
-Applicants will be notified of their status about six weeks after the application deadline.
+Applicants will be notified of their final status about eight weeks after the application deadline.